-The first time I went to Glenorchy was for a famil with the rest of the Nomads Queenstown crew.
-We were out there for the whole day doing some amazing activities.
+The first time I went to Glenorchy we were out there for the whole day doing some amazing activities.
 The morning started with an early drive out to Glenorchy with Dart River Safari where we were due to do a jet boat ride & a wilderness walk.
 As we drove out to one of the ancient Beech forests we passed through some awe inspiring landscape, film sets and frosty paddocks.

 The Beech forest was so lush & green for the middle of winter (July).
 The guide explained that part of the evolution of the trees was that it absorbs moisture straight from the surrounding air, amazing aye?

 The walk lasted for around 35-40 minutes and once at the pick up point we all jumped on the Jet Boat ready to be hurled up the Dart River.
 I can't even begin to explain the beauty of the surrounding mountains with so much snow on them.